Chart Color Schemes

 Albury - East's population is slightly younger than the national pattern

 The median age in Albury-East is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
-The 25-34 age group constitutes 15.3% of the population, a strong representation compared to Rest of NSW.
-Conversely, the 65-74 cohort makes up only 8.7% of the population.
-Post-2021 Census data indicates that the 25 to 34 age group has increased from 14.0% to 15.3%.
-Meanwhile, the 55 to 64 cohort has decreased from 10.7% to 9.8%.
-By 2041, population forecasts predict significant demographic changes in Albury-East.
-Notably, the 35 to 44 age group is expected to grow by 68%, adding 2,075 people to reach a total of 5,129 from the current figure of 3,053.
+The 25-34 age group has a strong representation at 15.3%, compared to the Rest of NSW figure.
+Conversely, the 65-74 cohort is less prevalent in Albury-East at 8.7%.
+According to post-2021 Census data, the 25 to 34 age group has increased from 14.0% to 15.3% of the population, while the 55 to 64 cohort has decreased from 10.7% to 9.8%.
+Population forecasts for 2041 indicate substantial demographic changes in Albury-East, with the 35 to 44 age group projected to grow by 68%, reaching 5,129 people from an initial figure of 3,053.